Your online course will perform better with the right tools in place.

 Note: If you don't have all of the above requirements, you may still be able to take an online course, but performance may suffer noticeably and the JIBC cannot be held responsible.

-Blackboard supports five primary browsers, which include Internet Explorer, Firefox, Chrome, Safari and Edge.
+Blackboard supports four primary browsers, which include Firefox, Chrome, Safari and Edge.
 For full support information, please visit the Blackboard website.

 You can also perform a browser check.